 Though he does love handmade items, Soria is "over the reclaimed wood trend."
 Why?
 "It's been co-opted by so many furniture makers that don't do a good job of capturing what was good about the trend in the first place," he said.
 "Real old wood with character and a naturally distressed finish."

 Dorianne Passman, co-founder of Thea Home, agrees.
 In fact, it's the one design trend they are really sick of seeing.
 "As a whole, we don't love when a material or item that was used for something is repurposed into something else," she said.
 "For example, a floor being made into a table, piping made into a lamp, and so on.
 We believe if you want something that feels old and used, buy an antique or a piece with a used-feeling finish."

 OUT: Edison Bulbs

 Soria is also tired of Edison bulbs.
 "I've been over them for a while now, but I'm ready for them to die," he said.
 "Too many Brooklyn bars (and other establishments that copied that aesthetic) got into the trend, and their ubiquity (along with their cloying old-timeyness) got stale fast."

-Most of us feel as though the chevron trend has surpassed its use-by date, and Soria confirms they're officially done.
+Many of us feel as though the chevron trend has surpassed its use-by date, and Soria confirms they're officially done.
 "This one is controversial, but I hate basic chevrons and am ready for them to go away," he said.
-"By this I mean the crisp, simple ones with two colors in a chevron pattern.
+"By this, I mean the crisp, simple ones with two colors in a chevron pattern.
 There are some more traditional, more ornate chevrons I still like, but every big-box store released chevrons on everything and I just got sick of looking at the pattern.
 Next!"

 IN: Hand-Dyed Fabrics